|Salary||$40.19 - $50.19/hour; $6,966.27 - $8,699.60/month; $83,595.20 - $104,395.20/year|

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: Two (2) years of responsible physical therapist experience performing duties similar to a Physical Therapist I with Placer County, including one (1) year working with children providing medically based therapy in an outpatient, inpatient, or rehabilitation setting.
+Experience: Two (2) years of responsible nursing experience performing duties similar to a Public Health Nurse - I with Placer County.

 Required License or Certificate: